Einsums/Einsums/docs/sphinx/reference/einsums.core.rst

     to change how the module calls this function.
 This does not need to be called directly, as it is registered with the :code:`atexit` module.

-.. py:function:: report([output_file: str])

-    Print the timing report to standard output.
-If an output file is provided, print to that file instead.

-    :param output_file: The file to optionally print to.

 .. py:function:: get_buffer_format(buffer) -> str

     Get the format string for a buffer as seen from C++.